ModelOriented/kernelshap/README.md

 **Remarks**

 - Multivariate predictions are handled at no additional computational cost.
+- Factor-valued predictions are automatically turned into one-hot-encoded columns.
 - By changing the defaults, the iterative pure sampling approach in [2] can be enforced.
 - Case weights are supported via the argument `bg_w`.